Success!

 This Is What The Developer Already Built

 These photos are from Parthenia & Encino — just one block away — where the same developer completed a similar project.
 Dark, industrial-looking two-story structures completely out of character with Sherwood Forest's established neighborhood character.
-Now imagine up to 64 of these on the corner of Parthenia and Shoshone.
+Now imagine 40 confirmed units plus remainder parcels for future development on the corner of Parthenia and Shoshone.

 Parthenia & Encino development — same developer